sveneisenschmidt/mootools-yql/README.md

 ----

-For question just drop me a line and feel free to write an issue.
+For questions just drop me a line and feel free to write an issue.

   [1]: http://mootools.net/docs/more/Request/Request.JSONP